 It’s better that you say it yourself and provide counterarguments, or acknowledge that that’s an area requiring further study.

 Also, keep in mind that negative results can be just as important.
 2 There’s no reason to hide them as a researcher.

 Anything else I’ve missed?
-See also my: Tips for non-native English speakers on English academic writing (you’ll notice a lot of the points are the same).
+See also my: Tips for multi-language authors on English academic writing (you’ll notice a lot of the points are the same).

 The estimated number of children trafficked annually around the globe, for example: